overlookmotel/pluggi/README.md

 The plugins are registered as `router` and `express`, but the npm modules which were required were called 'monkey-router' and 'monkey-express'.

+Scoped prefixes also work. e.g. with prefix '@monkey', 'routes' will be loaded from '@monkey/routes'.

 NB `PLUGIN_PREFIX` is currently a string, but it may be changed to a `Symbol` in a future version.
 This will not be considered a semver major change, so always use it via `Pluggi.PLUGIN_PREFIX`.

 ### Options